How this amazing plant can save the world

 Our Hemp Hub has links to lots of useful resources.
 Jump down now.

-Hemp is a plant that has been cultivated by humans for about 10,000 years for its useful fibre (think paper, fabric, rope, sails); and also for its oils, which can be used for food and in moisturisers; and for its CBD, which is undergoing multiple clinical trials on its medical potential; and for its conversion to fuel by fermentation (think ethanol).
+Hemp is a plant that has been cultivated by humans for over 10,000 years for its useful fibre (think paper, fabric, rope, sails); and also for its oils, which can be used for food and in moisturisers; and for its CBD, which is undergoing multiple clinical trials on its medical potential; and for its conversion to fuel by fermentation (think ethanol).
 You can also make hemp beer by fermentation, it’s up to you.
 Hemp can even be used to make sustainable plastic.
 In 1941, Henry Ford unveiled a car made almost entirely of hemp, which ran on hemp fuel.
 Hemp can claim to be the most versatile and useful plant in the world.
 There’s even hempcrete, a much more sustainable building material.

 What does the hemp plant look like?